Saturday, December 28, 2024

 Back when I was just a kid in the 90’s and early 2000’s, my mother and I didn’t watch too many programs together, as I mostly just watched animated programs, or whatever my dad was viewing.
 Because of this, the 90’s Drama/Fantasy series “Touched by an Angel” has always stuck with me as that rare program that my mother and I bonded over while watching together.

-Later, the two were joined by a third member named Andrew, also known as “The Angle of Death”, played by the late John Dye.
-Naturally, with a premise revolving around these three Angles visiting people in need, it made the show ideal for annual Christmas centered episodes.
+Later, the two were joined by a third member named Andrew, also known as “The Angel of Death”, played by the late John Dye.
+Naturally, with a premise revolving around these three Angels visiting people in need, it made the show ideal for annual Christmas centered episodes.
 For its nine-season run, there wasn’t a single year without a special Christmas offering from this series, and for this post, I’m going to go through each one in order of release and see just how well they hold-up all these years later.

 Fear Not!”
 (Season 1: Ep.
 9)